I am an Assistant Professor of Accounting at the Yale School of Management.

 Working papers

-The information content of municipal financial statements: large-sample evidence, with Christine Cuny, Ken Li, and Edward Watts.
-Latest draft: 2023.
+Muni disclosures, with Christine Cuny, Ken Li, and Edward Watts.
+Latest draft: 2024.

 Partisan cities, with Ramona Dagostino.
 Latest draft: 2024.